Shaun Herock

-Shaun Herock is an American football executive who is the Personnel Advisor for the Las Vegas Raiders of the National Football League (NFL).
+Shaun Herock is an American football executive who currently serves as a personnel advisor for the Cleveland Browns of the National Football League (NFL).
 He previously served as an assistant director of college scouting for the Green Bay Packers and director of college scouting for the Oakland Raiders.
-He also served as the interim general manager of the Raiders for the 2018 season after the team fired general manager Reggie McKenzie.
+Herock also served as the Raiders' interim general manager in 2018 after the team fired general manager Reggie McKenzie.

 College career

 During college Herock played center and offensive tackle for the Richmond Spiders football team.

 Executive career

 Atlanta Falcons

-Herock served as an intern the scouting department of the Atlanta Falcons.
+Herock served as an intern in the scouting department of the Atlanta Falcons.

 Green Bay Packers

-In 1994, he was hired by the Packers after having served as an intern for them as well, and ascended to the Assistant Director's spot in 2001.
+In 1994, he was hired by the Packers after having served as an intern for them as well, and ascended to the assistant director's spot in 2001.

 Oakland Raiders

 In May 2012, he joined his former colleague Reggie McKenzie in Oakland.
 He was the second Herock to have worked for the Raiders, following his father Ken.
 On December 10, 2018, Herock was named interim general manager after the dismissal of Reggie McKenzie.
 Following the season, he was not retained in either capacity by the Raiders and was replaced as general manager by Mike Mayock and as director of college scouting by Jim Abrams.